HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 ## Feedback and open-source

 After the reports are submitted, I am aware that by myself, it will be impossible to maintain such software.
 The software will eventually be deprecated and cease to function effectively without ongoing maintenance and updates.
-Therefore, I propose to open-source the project, allowing the community to contribute and I am willing to see more innovations and feedbacks from the community.
+Therefore, I propose to open-source the project, allowing the community to contribute, and I am willing to see more innovations and feedbacks from the community.

 # Future Plan
 ## Work Left